Lisa Vanderpump Shows Off Breathtaking Holiday Décor At Her Beverly Hills Restaurant

 “How beautiful!!!
 But that’s LVP….she has excellent taste,” a third fan wrote.

-Last year, Vanderpump told In Style that she’s a “control freak” when it comes to the décor at her restaurants.
-She even chooses the lavish flower arrangements at all of her L.A. restaurants and lounges herself.
+Last year, Vanderpump told In Style that she’s a “control freak” when it comes to the décor of her restaurants.
+She said she even goes so far as to choose the lavish flower arrangements at all of her L.A. restaurants and lounges herself.

 “I’m very ambience-driven,” the Vanderpump Rules star said last year.